arlo0814/cube-timer-protoboard/README.md

 * jumper wires
 * copper tape (for ground connections)

+# Operation
+0. The timer starts at '0.00' and is not running.
+The red light is on
+1. Press L and R buttons to start the timer.
+The yellow light will now turn on to confirm that the buttons are pressed.
+2. Once the green light is on, you may now release it and start the timer.
+3. To stop, press either L or R button, and the 7-segment display will record your time.
+4. Reset the timer by pressing the middle button.
+5. To start again, go to (1).

 # Concerns
 * Check if the time is calibrated, i.e. run a stopwatch along with the timer
+*

 # Further improvements
 * Replace L and R buttons with a capacitive touch sensor